bazelbuild/bazel/docs/governance.md

 # Governance

 ## Is Bazel developed fully in the open? {#isbazelopen}
 Unfortunately not.
-We have a significant amount of code that is not open source; in terms of rules, only ~10% of the rules are open source at this point.
-We did an experiment where we marked all changes that crossed the internal and external code bases over the course of a few weeks, only to discover that a lot of our changes still cross both code bases.
+We have a significant amount of code that is not open source, mostly rules, unit tests and interfaces to internal Google systems.
+Initially we are open sourcing only ~10% of the build rules used internally at Google.
+We did an experiment over the course of a few weeks where we marked all changes that crossed the internal and external code bases, only to discover that a lot of our changes still affect both.

 This complicates the development process and means that some changes will simply appear in the Bazel repository without clear explanation.
 At the same time, it is difficult to collaborate or get actual